calvinmetcalf/catiline/README.md

 ==========
 ![communist](logo.png)

-A library all about workers.
+A JavaScrit library all about workers.

 API
 ===